Skip to content

 AdobeStock_214373881-1

-3 Steps to Client Confidentiality at your Law Firm Meetings
+Client Confidentiality at your Law Firm Meetings, in 3 steps.

 Duties related to confidentiality, such as the attorney-client privilege, assure that clients are open and honest with their representation so lawyers can provide the best advice.
 Attorneys, of course, know not to discuss sensitive or privileged information regarding clients or cases in public places.
 However, the firm's offices, conference rooms, hallways, and reception desks are also hot beds for potential information leaks.